elastic/elasticsearch-rails/opensearch-model/README.md

 # => "Quick brown fox"
 ```

-Also, you can use the [**`opensearch-dsl`**](https://github.com/opensearch-project/opensearch-ruby/tree/main/opensearch-dsl) library, which provides a specialized Ruby API for the Elasticsearch Query DSL:
+Also, you can use the [**`opensearch-dsl`**](https://github.com/opensearch-project/opensearch-ruby/tree/main/opensearch-dsl) library, which provides a specialized Ruby API for the OpenSearch Query DSL:

 ```ruby
 require 'opensearch/dsl'